 She added: “The quality and calibre of her practical applications highlight the importance and significance of studying the full-time degree BA (hons) Make-up for Media and Performance.
 I look forward to watching her career developments with great interest!”

 Diagnosed with Autism at 17, Sophie has used the show to engage and speak to others living with conditions that affect social interaction like autism.
-Sophie said: “Being a young woman who’s autistic is difficult because there’s a lot of preconceptions and misinterpretations as to how I’m meant to behave and how I’m meant to be.
-I wanted to go on Glow Up to show that there are people who’re in the creative industries that can thrive when they’re feeling comfortable!
+Sophie said: “Being a young autistic woman is difficult because there are a lot of preconceptions and misinterpretations as to how I’m meant to behave and how I’m meant to be.
+I wanted to go on Glow Up to show that there are people who are in the creative industries that can thrive when they’re feeling comfortable!

 Read more about BA (Hons) Make-up for Media and Performance